 For those working in the engineering sector, this opens up exciting prospects.
 Not only will there be an influx of jobs in the sector, but the potential to work on new, innovative solutions means being a part of creating a more connected Australia.

 If you’re interested in building the skills required to be a part of Australia’s engineering future, consider studying an engineering course online.
-SCU Online’s Master of Engineering Management enables you to study engineering online, so you can balance work and study.
+Southern Cross University Online’s Master of Engineering Management enables you to study engineering online, so you can balance work and study.
 Speak to one of our expert Student Enrolment Advisors today on 1300 589 882.